apache/sling-site/src/main/jbake/content/documentation/development/osgi-mock.md

 ## Config Annotations

-Since osgi-mock 3.4.0, it is possible to use the provided `@SetConfig` and `@ConfigType` annotations to directly construct component property type ("Config") annotations for use as first-class values in unit tests.
+Since osgi-mock 3.4.0, it is possible to use your component `Config` annotation test methods and classes, or use the provided `@SetConfig` and `@ConfigType` annotations to construct them for use as first-class values in unit tests.

 ### `@SetConfig`